vivek9142/webpack5App/README.md

 ## Changing the Mode with build
 we can change the mode to prod and dev async in the build script as well as in the webpack config

+## Adding CSS Support (+Sass,+PostCSS)
+We'll add css file and try to import it in index.js running build will generate the error
+"You may need an appropriate loader to handle this file type, currently no loaders are configured to process this file. "

+So We need to add module css-loader,mini-css-extract-plugin in project.
+Css-loader will inject the styles in js bundle. mini-css-extract -plugin will create resources in a final one single css file

+In Webpack.config,We need to import the miniCSSExtractPlugin and addit inside the plugins object and add a new rule for css in use obj in rules , webpakc will run first css-loader and the MiniCSSExtractPlugin.Loader package for css files

+So right now we need to embed the css file to html file in build folder.

+After we notice if we make any changes in css file the whole app will relaod. it is due to Live Reloading but now we need to enable Hot reloading. for this we need to add hot:true in devServer obj in Webpack.config file. so by this we want to do anything inside html file in browser and do changes in css file n VScode it will not change the updated content but add style to prexisting build